This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

 Wait until the end of the season

-In previous years both new and used campervans are less expensive at the end of the season, when there are fewer people in the market.
-While the impact of COVID-19 has affected this, in a few years it is likely to, once again, be more cost-effective to buy a campervan in the wet and chilly winter months, rather than spring or summer.
+In previous years, both new and used campervans have been less expensive at the end of the season, when there are fewer people in the market.
+While the impact of COVID-19 has affected this, the impact is slowly decreasing, and in the next few years it is likely to, once again, be more cost-effective to buy a campervan in the wet and chilly winter months, rather than spring or summer.

 Consider a campervan conversion project